bmarkslash7/QPot/README.md

 ### Example 1 from article submitted to R Journal ###

 With the equations and parameters, there are two stable equilibria.
+This example simulates the time series (0.2.2 Time series), computes the local quasi-potential around the two equilibria (0.3 Compute the local quasi-potentials) and combines the two local quasi-potential to make the global quasi-potential (0.4 global quasi-potential).
+These results can be viewed using a variety of functions (section 0.6 to 0.7).

 #### 0.2 Initialization ####
 ```R